 If you require help with searching our databases or more generally with your research, Academic Services staff will be happy to help you.
-You can request help at the Issue & Enquiry desk or by phone or email.
+You can request help at the Enquiries Desk or by phone or email.

 Provision of an induction loop

-An induction loop has been installed at the Library Issue & Enquiry desk for any visitors who may require it.
+An induction loop has been installed at the Library Enquiries Desk for any visitors who may require it.

 Large print copies of library guides

-Please ask at the Issue & Enquiry desk if you would like a large print copy of any of the guides.
+Please ask at the Enquiries Desk if you would like a large print copy of any of the guides.

 If required, any of our library contacts can arrange access to the following assistive technology: